mattsu2020/Wan2.2/README.md

 - Ensure macOS 12.3 or later and the Xcode command-line tools are installed.
 - If `MPS backend not available` errors occur, verify that your Python environment targets `arm64` and reinstall PyTorch using the command above.
+- Apple's GPUs have limited unified memory; if you encounter OOM errors, try running generation with `--offload_model True`.

 #### Model Download